 Iran’s new satellite could be launched from Russia, possibly within a few months, according to the Post.
 Iran last year put a military satellite into orbit successfully for the first time.

-US officials said the satellite launched last year raised concerns about Iran’s ballistic missile capabilities, but US Space Force commander Gen. John Raymond dismissed it in a tweet as “a tumbling webcam in space, unlikely to provide intel.”
+US officials said the satellite launched last year raised concerns about Iran’s ballistic missile capabilities, but US Space Force commander Gen. John Raymond dismissed it in a tweet as “a tumbling webcam in space; unlikely providing intel.”

 Russia and Iran have expressed interest in partnering on space programs for years.
 That the expiration of the UN’s arms embargo on Iran last year could bring the two closer in defense ties has also raised some concern among US officials, though the Kanopus-V would not likely violate the embargo.